 - Explain and select assessment techniques based on their alignment with learning goals.

 - Connect effective, evidence-based teaching practices and materials to learning goals, and describe the importance in driving instructional practice with specific learning goals.

-- Participate in a local professionally-focused learning community associated with teaching and learning at Columbia in order to realize the value learning communities.
+- Participate in a local professionally-focused learning community associated with teaching and learning at Columbia in order to realize the value of learning communities.